 That capital generally should be a positive number, but not too high.
 Meanwhile, its ratio should be one or above.
 A ratio of one means a company has exactly the same of assets as it has liabilities, while a working capital ratio of two means it has twice the assets of liabilities.
 It proceeds in similar multiples from there.

-What It’s Important
+What Working Capital Is Important

 Working capital is a vital measure of a company’s financial health, as well as its operational efficiency and liquidity.
 But it also reflects how well a company is managing debt, making payroll, earning revenue, and dealing with inventory.